 The ACCME requires full disclosure for each speaker.
 The intent of this policy is neither to restrain nor prevent a speaker with a potential conflict of interest from making a presentation, only to openly identify any potential conflict and allow the audience to make an informed determination about the content presented.
 Those who refuse to disclose will not be allowed to plan or present for a CME-certified activity.

 Speakers will supply CEPD and the course director with their presentation slides and/or materials at a date set at least two weeks prior to the course date.
 Course Directors are required to review each speaker's presentation content prior to the presentation of the materials to the participants and prior to the printing of handout materials.

 Compliance standards require that certified activities "measure the effectiveness of each activity in meeting the identified educational need in terms of satisfaction, knowledge, or skills."
 A variety of evaluation methods can be used to comply with certification standards.
-UT Graduate School of Medicine can advise course directors about evaluation methods, including the use of Audience Response Systems (ARS) for participant surveys.
+CEPD can advise course directors about evaluation methods, including the use of Audience Response Systems (ARS) for participant surveys.

-Certification of continuing education activities incurs the following four types of industry-standard fees: 1) Application, 2) Certification and Archiving, 3) Transcript, and 4) Activity-specific fees.
+Certification of continuing education activities incurs the following four types of industry-standard fees: 1) Application, 2) Certification, 3) Database Management, and 4) Activity-specific fees.

 The non-refundable application fee is $500.

 This is a non-refundable charge of $50 per hour certified.
 This fee includes: